lingtalfi/Light_PluginInstaller/doc/api/Ling/Light_PluginInstaller/Service/LightPluginInstallerService/fetchRowColumn.md

 ================

-public [LightPluginInstallerService::fetchRowColumn](https://github.com/lingtalfi/Light_PluginInstaller/blob/master/doc/api/Ling/Light_PluginInstaller/Service/LightPluginInstallerService/fetchRowColumn.md)(string $table, string $column, $where) : string | false
+public [LightPluginInstallerService::fetchRowColumn](https://github.com/lingtalfi/Light_PluginInstaller/blob/master/doc/api/Ling/Light_PluginInstaller/Service/LightPluginInstallerService/fetchRowColumn.md)(string $table, string $column, $where, ?bool $throwEx = false) : string | false

-Returns the value of the given column in the given table, matching the given [where conditions](https://github.com/lingtalfi/SimplePdoWrapper#the-where-conditions), or false if no match was found.
+Returns the value of the given column in the given table, matching the given [where conditions](https://github.com/lingtalfi/SimplePdoWrapper#the-where-conditions).
+In case of no match, the method either returns false by default, or throws an exception if the throwEx flag is set to true.